 Isaiah 9:6 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.

-The names or titles given to Christ in the Old Testament are hard to dismiss and the understanding of these names are essential if we are to comprehend the true identity of God.
+The names or titles given to Christ (the Messiah) are hard to dismiss and the understanding of these names are essential if we are to comprehend the true identity of God.

 - The mighty God